“Shallow” Lyrics Meaning (Lady Gaga & Bradley Cooper)

 “Diving in” is the key image here.
 It’s about throwing yourself into something without a safety net.

-But “off the deep end” also has another meaning—it often refers to losing control, spiraling emotionally, or acting recklessly.
+But “off the deep end” also has another meaning.
+It often refers to losing control, spiraling emotionally, or acting recklessly.

 This opens the door to the idea that what’s happening isn’t just bold; it might be dangerous.